Yyonging/bcoscli/README.rst

-cod
+bcoscli
 -----
+*** more convenient then the offical skd ***

-easy to use the click package to add command for a interactive terminal!
+easy to use the FISCO-BCOS blockchain for a interactive terminal!

+easy to use the FISCO-BCOS blockchain as sdk!

+1. config so easy
-1. support autocompetation
+2. support autocompetation
-2. support arrow up or down for history command
+3. support arrow up or down for history command
+4. colorful

 Installing
 -----